Accenture/AIR/README.md

 ## Quick demos

-Once everything is setup (installation and asset downloads), you might wanna try out these couple simple demos to get the hang of the AIR detector.
+Once everything is setup (installation and asset downloads), you might wanna try out these couple simple demos to get the hang of using the AIR detector.

 ### Running inference on HERIDAL test image folder
 - In the project root, run the command: `bash infer.sh`
-- Check `data/predictions/dauntless-sweep-2_resnet152_pascal-enclose-inference` for the output images
+- Check `data/predictions/dauntless-sweep-2_resnet152_pascal-enclose-inference/` folder for the output images

 ### Evaluating AIR performance on HERIDAL test set (can be slow on CPU)
 - In the project root, run the command: `bash evaluate.sh`
-- Check `data/predictions/dauntless-sweep-2_resnet152_pascal-enclose-sar-apd-eval` for the output images
+- Check `data/predictions/dauntless-sweep-2_resnet152_pascal-enclose-sar-apd-eval/` folder for the output images

-### SAR-APD video detection
+### SAR-APD video detection with image output
 - In the project root, run the command: `/bin/bash convert-model.sh`
+- Then start the inferencing by running: `/usr/bin/python3 video_detect.py -c mob_cpu_images`
+- Check `data/videos/Ylojarvi-gridiajo-two-guys-moving_air_output/` folder for the output images

+### SAR-APD video detection with video output
+- In the project root, run the command: `/bin/bash convert-model.sh`
-- Then start the inferencing by running: `/usr/bin/python3 video_detect.py -c mob_cpu_tracking`
+- Then start the inferencing by running: `/usr/bin/python3 video_detect.py -c mob_gpu_tracking`
-- Check `data/videos/Ylojarvi-gridiajo-two-guys-moving_air_output_compressed.mov` for the output video
+- Check `data/videos/Ylojarvi-gridiajo-two-guys-moving_air_output_compressed.mov` output video

 ## Wandb support
 - Experiment tracking software by [Weight & Biases](https://wandb.ai/home)